-As described in the project application, the five proposed PRH units comply with all PRH use and development standards contained in SCCC 13.10.427.
-A building inspection to confirm that all required PRH health and safety measures are met is a condition of approval for this development permit.
+A building inspection will be required to confirm that all required PRH health and safety measures are met.
+This inspection is a condition of approval for this development permit.
 Per SCCC 13.10.428(B)(6), as an additional condition of approval, the applicant will also need to supply proof of long-term rental at each PRH unit, such as lease agreements, including indicating the unit number and the rent charged per unit.
 Personal tenant information should be blacked out.
 The County will review compliance with the conditions of this permit every five years.
 For conditions of approval, please see Exhibit E.